sergekomarov/bonzo/README.md

 ## Running

-1) create a user directory in the root folder
+1) Create a user directory in the root folder:
 ```
-makedir [user_folder]
+mkdir [user_folder]
 ```
-2) place a configuration file (example provided in the root folder) in the user folder
+2) Place a configuration file (example provided in the root folder) in the user folder:
 ```
 cp config.cfg [user_folder]
 ```
-3) run
+3) Run:
 ```
 python main.py ./[user_folder]
 ```
-4) the output will be written to the "out" directory in the user folder, restart files saved in "rst"
+4) The output will be written to the "out" directory in the user folder, restart files saved in "rst".